koinos/koinos-docs/docs/quickstart/running-a-koinos-node.md

  - `pow-contract-id`: The PoW contract ID
  - `pob-contract-id`: The PoB contract ID
  - `vhp-contract-id`: The VHP contract ID
- - `gossip-production`: Use p2p gossip status to determine block production
+ - `max-inclusion-attempts`: The maximum transaction inclusion attempts per block
  - `resources-lower-bound`: The lower bound of resource utilization a newly created block will be considered adequate for submission
  - `resources-upper-bound`: The upper bound of resource utilization a newly created block should not exceed
- - `max-inclusion-attempts`: The maximum transaction inclusion attempts per block
+ - `gossip-production`: Use p2p gossip status to determine block production
+ - `producer`: The beneficiary address used during PoB production
  - `approve-proposals`: A list a proposal to approve when producing a block
- - `producer`: The beneficiary address used during PoB production

 ## Transaction Store

+ - `amqp`: AMQP server URL
  - `basedir`: Koinos base directory
- - `amqp`: AMQP server URL
+ - `instance-id`: An ID that uniquely identifies the instance
+ - `jobs`: Number of RPC jobs to run (default 32)
  - `log-level`: The log filtering level
- - `instance-id`: An ID that uniquely identifies the instance
  - `reset`: Reset the database
+ - `version`: Print version and exit

 ## JSON-RPC

+ - `amqp`: AMQP server URL
  - `basedir`: Koinos base directory
- - `amqp`: AMQP server URL
- - `log-level`: The log filtering level
- - `instance-id`: An ID that uniquely identifies the instance
+ - `blacklist`: RPC targets to blacklist
  - `descriptors`: The directory containing protobuf descriptors for rpc message types
  - `endpoint`: HTTP listen endpoint
+ - `gateway-timeout`: The timeout to enqueue a request (default 3)
+ - `instance-id`: An ID that uniquely identifies the instance
+ - `jobs`: Number of jobs (default 16)
  - `listen`: Multiaddr to listen on
+ - `log-level`: The log filtering level
+ - `mq-timeout`: The timeout for MQ requests (default 5)
+ - `version`: Print version and exit
+ - `whitelist`: RPC targets to whitelist

 ## Contract Meta Store

+ - `amqp`: AMQP server URL
  - `basedir`: Koinos base directory
+ - `instance-id`: An ID that uniquely identifies the instance
+ - `jobs`: Number of RPC jobs to run (default 32)
+ - `log-level`: The log filtering level
+ - `reset`: Reset the database
+ - `version`: Print version and exit

+## Account History

+ - `help`: Print this help message and exit
+ - `version`: Print version string and exit
+ - `basedir`: Koinos base directory
  - `amqp`: AMQP server URL
  - `log-level`: The log filtering level
- - `instance-id`: An ID that uniquely identifies the instance
+ - `instance-id`: And ID that uniquely identifies the instance
+ - `jobs`: The number of worker jobs
+ - `statedir`: The location of the blockchain state files (absolute path or relative to basedir/chain)
  - `reset`: Reset the database
+ - `fork-algorithm`: The fork resolution algorithm to use.
+Can be 'fifo', 'pob', or 'block-time'.
+(Default: 'fifo')